DifferentiableUniverseInitiative/sbi_lens/README.md

 from sbi_lens.simulator import lensingLogNormal
 ```

 First, we create our fiducials.
-For this, we can create our observation from our true parameters and run MCMCs to get
-reference posteriors from both full field inference or power spectrum one.
+For this, we define our [lensing model](https://github.com/DifferentiableUniverseInitiative/sbi_lens/blob/main/sbi_lens/simulator/LogNormal_field.py), condition it on our true parameters $\Omega_c$ and $\sigma_8$ and simulate a mass map.
+Then, we run MCMCs to get reference posteriors from both full field inference and power spectrum one.

 ``` python
 # define lensing model